ethan0905/so_long/README.md

 ## Functionnalities
 I implemented basic game mechanics that you can find on traditionnal games.
-* Press key to take object
+* Press key to start an event
-* Press key to open a dialogbox
+* Open a dialog-box
+* Animated sprites
+* Story